The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 The Capital One Venture X card is offering a tantalizing welcome bonus:

-• For a limited time, get a US$200 credit towards vacation rentals such as Airbnb or VRBO
+- For a limited time, get a $200 credit towards vacation rentals such as Airbnb or VRBO†

-The points portion alone is impressive, enough to put the Venture X card on par with top-tier offers from its chief competitors.
-The Amex US Platinum Card is offering 125,000 Membership Rewards points, while the Chase Sapphire Preferred recently ended its offer for 100,000 Ultimate Rewards points.
+The points portion alone is impressive enough to put the Venture X card on par with top-tier offers from its chief competitors, with the The Platinum Card® by American Express currently offering a welcome bonus of 125,000 Membership Rewards points, and with the Chase Sapphire Preferred® Credit Card recently ending its offer for 100,000 Ultimate Rewards points.

-There is a very high spending requirement before you’ll receive your miles.
-Fortunately, you’ll have a generous six months to meet the US$10,000 threshold, and the bonus is very achievable by averaging US$1,667 spent per month.
+There is a very high spending requirement before you’ll receive your welcome bonus miles with the Capital One Venture X; however, you’ll fortunately have a generous six months to meet the $10,000 threshold, and the bonus is very achievable by averaging $1,667 spent per month.

 The vacation rental credit has to be used in the first year, and it must be used all at once.
-It’s best to credit it against a booking greater than US$200, otherwise you’ll lose any remaining credit.
+Given this, it’s best to credit it against a booking greater than $200, otherwise you’ll lose any remaining credit.

 I’m intrigued by the wording of the accommodation credit being “for a limited time” – it implies that the 100,000-mile welcome bonus might be here to stay.